Provident Fund for the Unorganized Workers

 Govt.
 Providing Provident Fund Schemes for Unorganized Workers

-The purpose of this article is to overview a number of provident fund schemes that the Indian government has launched for the unorganized sector.
+The purpose of this article is to provide an overview of several provident fund schemes launched by the Indian government for the unorganized sector.
 These include:

 1. Pradhan Mantri Shram Yogi Maandhan (PMSYM)